Tattoo

 “I knew you'd linger like a tattoo kiss”

 The tattoo kiss as figure for the indelible mark the relationship has left on Betty, chosen at the time, now impossible to remove.
-The image combines the intimacy of a kiss with the permanence of ink, capturing the doubled register of a mark received willingly that now cannot be erased.
+The image combines the intimacy of a kiss with the permanence of ink, capturing both sides at once, a mark received willingly that now cannot be erased.
 The tattoo kiss sits in the bridge alongside the bloodstain and the four-fold ghost imagery as evidence the relationship has marked the speaker permanently.